gyaresu/gareth.codes/cv.md

 Personal:

- * Embace diversity and strive for self awareness of cognitive biases
+ * Embrace diversity and strive for self awareness of cognitive biases
- * Keep current with technology but learn what as required
+ * Keep current with technology and learn skills as required
  * Problem solving and pragmatism over established dogma.
  * Belief in mission over pay cheque or rank
+ * [Teach to Learn][teach]
  * [Leadership over Management][ml]

 >Referees provided upon request.

 \* people with only a single name are said to be [mononymous][mononymous]

+[teach]:        /teach-it/
 [ml]:           /manage-lead/
 [reef]:         http://www.gbrmpa.gov.au/
 [vimeo]:        https://vimeo.com/gyaresu